IBM/blockchain-enabled-crowdfunding/README.md

 ### Create Hyperledger Fabric Network on IBM Blockchain Platform

+Follow this [tutorial](https://developer.ibm.com/tutorials/quick-start-guide-for-ibm-blockchain-platform/) to create fabric network using IBM Blockchain Platform.
 The blockchain network should consist of two organizations with single peer each and an orderer service for carrying out all the transactions.
-For detailed steps to create fabric network, please refer to the [quick start guide for IBM Blockchain Platform](https://developer.ibm.com/tutorials/quick-start-guide-for-ibm-blockchain-platform/).

 ### Deploy Smart Contract on IBM Blockchain Platform

 Smart contract(chaincode) is available [here](https://github.com/IBM/blockchain-enabled-crowdfunding/tree/master/chaincode).

 **Package the smart contract**

 To package follow the instructions provided [here](https://developer.ibm.com/tutorials/quick-start-guide-for-ibm-blockchain-platform/) as step 12.
 For your convenience, packaged smart contract(.cds) is also provided in repo under `chaincode` directory.
-Use this file to install smart contract.
+You can use this file directly to install smart contract.

 **Install and Instantiate smart contract**